222093271/sit323-sit737-2025-prac4c/README.md

 The updated version also includes more thorough validation, user-friendly error messages, and an improved home page using basic HTML and CSS styling.
 Testing, logging, and proper GitHub management were performed as per submission guidelines.

 All work was completed using VS Code installed on a local machine, with Node.js and Git tools properly configured.
-No online IDEs such as GitHub Codespaces were used.

 ## Development Environment Setup